 - split by a form so much cream that the soil is just so covered.

-- Apply a small amount of coffee into a shallow dish, the ladyfingers briefly in succession (!) dip from both sides in it, and next to each other on the previously distributed cream.
+- Mix the remaining Amaretto with the espresso, then apply a small amount of espresso mixture into a shallow bowl, the ladyfingers briefly in succession (!) dip and both sides in next to each other on the previously distributed cream.

 - Once the first cookie layer placed in all of the mold, a thin layer of cream is distributed, so that the biscuits are just covered so as to these.